Probate Q&A Series

 3. Serve Co-Owners

-Serve each co-owner with the complaint and summons according to the North Carolina Rules of Civil Procedure.
+Serve each co-owner with the petition and summons according to the North Carolina Rules of Civil Procedure.
 Everyone with an ownership interest must receive proper notice.

 4. Appointment of Commissioners

-If the court orders partition in kind or sale, it appoints three neutral commissioners under § 46-18.
+If the court orders partition in kind or sale, it may appoint three disinterested commissioners.
 Commissioners inspect the property and make a report.

 5. Property Appraisal and Hearing

 Commissioners appraise the land’s fair market value.
-They hold a hearing to hear objections.
-The court reviews the report.
-If division in kind proves impractical or inequitable, the court orders a sale.
+They make a report, and interested parties may file exceptions.
+If division in kind proves impractical or inequitable, the court may order a sale.

 6. Conduct the Sale